Move to CRT

 Cori Phase 1 and associated file systems will be installed at CRT.

-Cori Phase 1 will become available to users.
+Cori Phase 1 will become available to early users.

-/global/project will be replicated and installed at CRT.
-Following this, a file system outage lasting a few days will be necessary to complete the migration of project data.
+The Global Project file system will be replicated and installed at CRT.
+Following this, a file system outage lasting several days will be necessary to complete the migration of project data.

 Edison will begin move to CRT; relocation will result in about 6 weeks of downtime.

-Edison returns to service in its new home in CRT.
+Edison will return to service in its new home in CRT.